ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

 ```

 Here `"yes" | "y" | "yeah"` is a single pattern that will match the subject if it equals any of those three strings.
-The first case will trigger for "yes", "Y", "yeah", etc.
+The first case will trigger for `"yes"`, `"Y"`, `"yeah"`, etc.
 (we lowercased the input to handle capital letters).
-Similarly for the negative responses.
+Similarly, for the negative responses.
 This is more concise than writing separate cases for each variant, and it keeps logically related alternatives together.

 OR patterns are not limited to literals; you can alternate between any pattern types.